Hibou57/sublime-undocs/source/reference/build_systems/configuration.rst

 Given these settings,
-:kbd:`Ctrl+B` would run the *date* command, :kbd:`Crtl+Shift+B` would run the Python interpreter and the remaining variants would appear in the :ref:`Command Palette <ext-command-palette-overview>` as :samp:`Build: {name}` whenever the build system was active.
+:kbd:`Ctrl+B` would run the *date* command, :kbd:`Crtl+Shift+B` would pops‑up a list of build tasks: the main one at the top and the variants, below;
+the variants would also appear in the :ref:`Command Palette <ext-command-palette-overview>` as :samp:`Build: {name}` whenever the build system was active.